 - Shipwrecked Gourmet bakery

 - Mount Barren Café

 - Port Hotel

-- Toun Beach Cafe
+- Toun Beach Café

+- Salty Sips, Wavecrest, Simon's Market Cafe

 Food and Beverage is key to the Success of Tourism

 The availability and quality of food and beverage options can be an important factor in the popularity of a tourist region, and can help to create a unique and memorable visitor experience.
 There have been several studies that have explored the link between the popularity of a tourist region and its food and beverage options.